Phishing Campaign

 • Anti-Phishing Toolbars: Use anti-phishing toolbars in web browsers that can check visited sites against a list of known phishing websites.

-• Patching: Ensure that all software, including operating systems and applications, is regularly updated to patch known vulnerabilities that could be exploited by phishing attacks.
+• Patching: Ensure that all software, including operating systems and applications, are regularly updated.
+This will patch known vulnerabilities that could be exploited by phishing attacks.

 • Antivirus and Anti-Malware: Install and regularly update antivirus and anti-malware software to detect and prevent phishing-related malware.